damithc/process/codingStandards/CodingStandard-Java.md

 import junit.framework.AssertionFailedError;
 ```

->*Hint: IDEs have support for auto-ordering import statements.* However, note that the default orderings of different IDEs are not always the same.
+>*Tip: IDEs have support for auto-ordering import statements.* However, note that the default orderings of different IDEs are not always the same.
 It is recommended that you and your team use the same IDE and stick to a consistent ordering.

 **3. :star: Imported classes should always be listed explicitly.**